Tips for defining API's

 Document the API

-The API documentation should be precise, unambiguous, concise, complete.
+The API documentation should be precise, unambiguous, concise, and complete.
 Do not leave room for the client to make assumptions.
 Instead, explicitly specify what the method does.
 Here is an example standard way of documenting APIs.

 Component_name {